emuvi/arc-rs-datx/README.md

 # Datx

-Datx is a library and a command program that features a toolbox with a series of data base functionalities.
+Datx (Data Base Toolbox) is a library and a command program that features a toolbox with a series of data base functionalities.